1. What are the terms of the Code?

 Without changing practice on length of payment on unreasonable grounds.

-Give clear guidance to suppliers
+Giving clear guidance to SME suppliers

-Ensuring there is a system for dealing with complaints and disputes
+Ensuring there is a system for dealing with complaints and disputes.

 Advising within 7 days if the invoice is incorrect.